DIliushchenko/GWAS_IB/README.md

 ## Introduction

 Genome-wide association study (GWAS) is a study of a genome-wide set of genetic variants in different individuals to see if any variant is associated with a morphologycal characteristics or other humant traits.
-In our study, we analyzed the genetic variants of a large cohort of Russians to identify single nucleotide polymorphisms (SNPs) with significant associations of changes in body mass index.
+In our study, we analyzed the genetic variants of a large cohort of Russians to identify single nucleotide polymorphisms (SNPs) with significant associations of changes in body mass index and the computing a polygenic risk scores (PRS).
+GWAS analysis includes several steps of quality control (QC), population stratification, as well as the conduct of the GWAS analysis itself.
+At the end, the calculation of the PRS based on the statistics of the GWAS will be analyzed.
+All steps of QC and steps visualization were based on [Marees et al. 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/)

 ### Main tasks